ServiceMax Field Service Mobile Testing on Windows

 ServiceMax Field Service App (FSA) is a mobile field service management tool designed to help technicians and engineers access important information and optimize productivity while working in the field.
-With ServiceMax FSA, users can access advanced scheduling tools, contract entitlements, parts and logistics information and more.
-Currently, ServiceMax FSA can be accessed from laptops, smartphones and iPads.
+With ServiceMax FSA Windows, users have advanced access to scheduling tools, contract entitlements, parts and logistics information, and more.
+ServiceMax FSA can be accessed from laptops, smartphones, and iPads.

 The following includes instructions for using Provar to test mobile applications of ServiceMax FSA using a computer that uses a Microsoft Windows operating system.
 To get started, you will need to complete some initial configuration tasks.